 For help with individual commands, enter help followed by the command.
-For example, help filter shows the complete syntax for the filter command and explains each of the options.
+For example, help filter shows the complete syntax for the filter command and explains each option.

 5. Use the url-server command to enable URL filtering by Websense software.